Adding applications

 Managed apps are the starting point for enforcing access controls and governance.
 There are several ways to create a managed app in ConductorOne:

-• Managing an unmanaged app: on an unmanaged app, you can click Manage.
-This will move the app to managed.
+Manage an unmanaged app: Clicking Manage on an unmanaged app moves the app to managed.

-• Adding a connector & creating a new app: when adding a connector, if you do not attach it to an existing managed or unmanaged app, it will create an application by default.
+Add a connector and create a new app: When adding a connector, if you do not attach it to an existing managed or unmanaged app, it will create a new managed app by default.

-• Creating a custom app: on the Applications page, click New Application and create a custom app.
+Create a custom app: On the Applications page, click New application and create a custom app.

 Custom apps